 The Naturalis collection is divided into categories: botany, geology, vertebrates, invertebrates, entomology, books and species catalogs.
 We also have an extensive library.
 One of our institute's core activities is digitizing the collection.
 By collecting and preserving objects, we have obtained one of the largest natural history collections in the world.
 By leading the way in collaborative projects aimed at providing digital access, we achieve a single biodiversity collection that spans the globe.
 In addition, we make it possible to consult the collection data for scientific research, societal purposes and public presentations.

 Temporarily limited access while we are under construction

 Naturalis will move into a modernized building with brand-new collection facilities in the summer of 2019.
 Until then, only a limited number of collections are open to visitors.
 However, it is possible to borrow collection objects.
-The library on Nieuwenhuizenweg is also open by appointment.
-For questions about the collection, you can contact us by email at email@example.com.
+For your questions about the collection, you can contact us by email at email@example.com.

 Online accessto our collection en collection data